LadJignesh/spring-todo-app/README.md

  - Add security layer on top of the every REST endpoint to make it more secure.
  - Move the above project related information to SWAGGER UI to give more clarity to consumer and also the developers.

-# Angular html pages
+## Angular html pages

-### Login page

-### Signup page

-Task screen:

-Creating Task:

-After task creation:

-Task screen after Update

-Task screen after Delete
+All the images of the screen could be found in README.pdf attached in the repository